Northern Oklahoma College: History

 The history of Northern Oklahoma College began in 1901 when the Honorable James Wilkin realized the need for a college in the Tonkawa, Oklahoma area.
 Thus, the sixth Territorial Legislature passed an appropriation bill on March 1, 1901, for the establishment of the University Preparatory School at Tonkawa.
 The doors opened in 1902 to 217 students and 7 faculty.
 It was the sixth state school.
 From 1913 to 1915, it was known as the Oklahoma Institute of Technology.

 The school closed during World War I from 1917 to 1919, when Governor Robert L. Williams vetoed the appropriation bill for the biennium.
 It reopened September 2, 1919, after Gov. James B. A. Robertson signed an appropriation bill for its reestablishment.
 College-level courses were added in 1921, the college was named Northern Oklahoma Junior College in 1941, and the high school curriculum was phased out by 1951.
 The school was renamed Northern Oklahoma College in 1965.

 During the first two decades, the school served primarily as a "feeder" institution for the University of Oklahoma and paralleled the university curriculum of music, foreign languages, business, literature, and military science.
 In addition, the school served as a cultural center for the performing arts, a distinction that continues today with the 2006 dedication of the Kinzer Performing Arts Center.

 The school's first accreditation by the North Central Association of Colleges and Universities was in 1948.
 With the passage of the Higher Education Code in 1965, the institution received its present name, Northern Oklahoma College, and the three-person Board of Regents was expanded to five members.
-Dr. Edwin E. Vineyard became the tenth president; he served for twenty-five years and retired as the college's president holding the longest tenure.
+Edwin E. Vineyard became the tenth president; he served for twenty-five years and retired as the college's president holding the longest tenure.
 During his administration the campus underwent an expansive building program.
-Dr. Joe M. Kinzer became president in 1990 upon the retirement of Dr. Vineyard.
+Joe M. Kinzer became president in 1990 upon the retirement of Vineyard.
 New campuses have opened in Enid (1999) and Stillwater (2003), further expanding the programs and enrollment of Northern.

 Northern is a leader among Oklahoma colleges in technological advances in developing multiple on-line and interactive television courses that serve students in rural and remote areas who could not otherwise attain a college degree.
 NOC is nationally recognized by the Aspen Institute in Washington DC as being in the top 10 percent of community colleges in the country.

 Cheryl Evans was named president in 2011.